MetaphorData/connectors/metaphor/snowflake/lineage/README.md

 # (Optional) Whether to enable finding view lineage from object dependencies, default True.
 enable_view_lineage: bool = True

-# (Optional) Whether to enable finding table lineage information from access history and query history, default True
+# (Optional) Whether to enable finding table lineage information from access history and query history, default True.
 enable_lineage_from_history: bool = True

 # (Optional) Number of days to include in the usage analysis.
 Default to 7.